Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Table Of Contents_
+Table of Contents_

 The Sony Alpha A6400 may not seem like a top-end camera because of the existence of the A6500.
-But you would be mistaken in thinking it’s not a best vlogging camera.
+But you would be mistaken in thinking it’s not the best vlogging camera.
 The new camera Sony has released boasts image quality and a lightweight body.
 Sony has also put in real effort to improve its menu system, signaling it knows where the problem spots are and working hard to fix them.

 The new Sony camera possesses an advanced 425-point autofocus system, 11fps continuous shooting with no time limit or until the memory card fills, a BIONZ X image processor which delivers much better image quality, and new real-time eye detection AF and pattern recognition to identify and track subjects with real-time tracking included.

-Related: Check out our Sony Cyber Shot DSC RX100 digital camera review
+Related: Check out our Sony Cyber-Shot DSC RX100 digital camera review

-Sony has also made efforts to improve camera menus, and with this menu system you get on-screen help for newcomers and a MyMenu for enthusiasts and professionals.
-At $900, it’s not exactly an inexpensive camera, and consumers might find the $680 Canon PowerShot G7 X Mark II a budget-friendly alternative to suit their needs.
+Sony has also made efforts to improve camera menus, and with this menu system, you get on-screen help for newcomers and a MyMenu for enthusiasts and professionals.
+At $900, it’s not exactly an inexpensive camera, and consumers might find the $298 Nikon V1 10-megapixel digital camera a budget-friendly alternative to suit their needs.

 Let’s get it out of the way and say the omission of in-body image stabilization is a glaring mistake from Sony.
 Still, the A6400 has a lot to like about it.
 Its autofocus system, 4K video shooting and resolution, powerful image sensor, and powerful tracking make the Sony A6400 a great vlogging, or even just all-around fantastic, camera.